stat6250-s17/course-questions-wiki/week-06/README.md

 - Question (yzhu12-stat6250): What's the other programming features for manipulation data sets that the DATA step can provide?
 - Answer (yzhu12-stat6250): We can use IF-THEN/ELSE logic with DO groups and DO loops to control processing that is based on one or more conditions, specify additional data set options, process variables in arrays and use SAS functions.
 - Question (meisenbach-stat6250): When two datasets have the same variable, how do you keep just the values from the first dataset?
+- Question (aoneill2-stat6250): How do you prevent a variable value from being overwritten in a merge, when merging two files with different values of the same variable keyed to the same unique identifier?
+- Answer (aoneill2-stat6250): Use the RENAME option in renaming the variables in one or both files to distinguish them.
+Differences in variable values may reflect different situational meaning, and the RENAME feature could add further detail as well as prevent overwriting the value.